-There were many studies which associated low testosterone with insulin resistance in men, and in 2010, the Endocrine Society’s Clinical Practice Guideline recognized the need for testosterone replacement therapy in adult men with Type 2 diabetes and low testosterone.
+There were many studies which associated low testosterone with insulin resistance in men.
 Since Billy was a male and had no testosterone at all, we asked for testosterone replacement therapy.
 The Internal Medicine specialist refused to prescribe testosterone for Billy, as she insisted it may make Billy aggressive and perhaps make him dangerous to other people and dogs.
 Thankfully, although expressing strong reservations due to potential aggression, our primary care veterinarian gave Billy testosterone injections to bring him to a normal level of testosterone.
 Almost immediately, with insulin injections, anastrozole, and testosterone supplements, Billy’s blood glucose levels came down from 300 to the low 200s.
 Over the last year of Billy’s life, his average daily blood glucose readings continued to drop until they were in the mid 100s.
-There is now accumulating evidence that low serum testosterone level is associated with type 2 diabetes.
+There is now accumulating evidence that low serum testosterone level contributes to insulin resistance which is associated with type 2 diabetes.
 78,95

 It is difficult to explain why the veterinary community continues to treat testosterone as a hormone only relevant to reproduction.
 In fact, if you do not intend to breed your dog, the veterinary community contends testosterone can only create problems for your male dog.
 On the other hand, it is no exaggeration to say that in modern human medicine and endocrinology testosterone is no longer a marginal hormone.
 Neither is it a lifestyle hormone for those men seeking eternal youth.
+Medical research also shows testosterone to be a metabolic hormone.
 Its deficiency leads to a serious deterioration of the health of men expressing itself in the metabolic syndrome and its sequelae: diabetes mellitus type 2 and atherosclerotic disease, osteoporosis and sarcopenia, all strongly limiting physical independence in old age and accelerating morbidity and mortality.128

 Behaviorally, the vets were again in error, as the effects of the testosterone proved to be positive.
 Billy was now no longer afraid of new people or dogs, or loud noises like fireworks.